zanatooo/zanaty-sql-employee-tracker/README.md

 manager_id: INT to hold reference to another employee that is the manager of the current employee (null if the employee has no manager)

-You might want to use a separate file that contains functions for performing specific SQL queries you'll need to use.
-A constructor function or class could be helpful for organizing these.
-You might also want to include a seeds.sql file to pre-populate your database, making the development of individual features much easier.
+I usd a separate file that contains functions for performing specific SQL queries.
+A constructor function or class are helpful for organizing these.
+I also included a seeds.sql file to pre-populate my database, making the development of individual features much easier.